MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 ### Availability set

-An availability set is used to configure the desired redundancy of clustered workloads across fault domains by grouping and deploying workloads in an availability set.
+An availability set is used to configure the desired redundancy of clustered workloads across fault domains by grouping and deploying workloads.
 For a two-tier application, you should configure at least two VMs in an availability set for each tier, which ensures that when a fault domain in an availability set goes down, your application will have at least one VM in each tier hosted on a different fault domain.

 ## Create a cluster set